June 9, 2023

 Chilean painter Juan Davila painted a picture inspired by the crime, 'Picasso Theft', which he offered as a replacement to the NGV (this artwork was itself stolen from a small gallery in Sydney).
 And a private gallery in Adelaide curated a show of copies of the Weeping Woman, all created by local artists.

 Meanwhile, the official investigation went nowhere.
-The police, quickly stumped for leads, and without tangible progress, appealed to the public for information.
+Without tangible progress, the police appealed to the public for information.

 McCaughey decided to approach Howson in person, and so went to his studio in the city: